 No, ceramic paint is not intended to use on ceramic stoneware or tiles.
 This is a wall paint intended for use around the home, on walls, ceilings, and woodwork.
-Ceramic Paint is a newer, alternative paint product that provides both fewer VOCs, high durability, and in the case of this product, Ceramic Coat by O'Leary Paint, it also comes with antimicrobial protection.
+Ceramic paint is a newer, alternative paint product that provides both fewer VOCs, high durability, and in the case of this product, Ceramic Coat by O'Leary Paint, it also comes with antimicrobial protection.
 The results are a paint that is healthy, able to withstand scrubbing without loss of its rich flat finish, and which also prevents mold, mildew, and bacteria from growing.

 Where would such a paint be recommended?
 It can be used extensively throughout a home but is especially good for spaces like nurseries, bathrooms, kitchens, or dining rooms, where the antimicrobial protection is especially helpful.

-What Is So Ceramic About Ceramic Paint?
+What Is so Ceramic About Ceramic Paint?

-The thing that makes ceramic paint so special are the tiny ceramic spherical beads used as pigment extenders in the paint.
+The thing that makes ceramic paint so special is the tiny ceramic spherical beads used as pigment extenders in the paint.
 Ceramic paint uses ceramic beads that are so tiny they look like a finely ground powder when poured in your hand.

 Why Do Pigment Extenders Matter?